audreyso/cordova-cli/doc/readme.md

 based on the following criteria (listed in order of precedence):

 1. The `plugin-spec` given in the command (e.g. `cordova plugin add pluginID@version`)
-2. The `plugin-spec` saved in `config.xml` (i.e. if the plugin was previously added with `--save`)
+2. The `plugin-spec` saved in `config.xml` (i.e. if the plugin was previously added without `--nosave`)
 3. As of Cordova version 6.1, the latest plugin version published to npm that the current project can support (only applies to plugins that list their [Cordova dependencies] in their `package.json`)
 4. The latest plugin version published to npm

 ### Examples

-- Add `cordova-plugin-camera` and `cordova-plugin-file` to the project and save it to `config.xml`.
+- Add `cordova-plugin-camera` and `cordova-plugin-file` to the project and it be be auto-saved to `config.xml`.
 Use `../plugins` directory to search for the plugins.

         cordova plugin add cordova-plugin-camera cordova-plugin-file --save --searchpath ../plugins

 - Add `cordova-plugin-camera` with [semver](http://semver.org/) version ^2.0.0 and save it to `config.xml`:

+        cordova plugin add cordova-plugin-camera@^2.0.0

+- Add `cordova-plugin-camera` with [semver](http://semver.org/) version ^2.0.0 and do NOT auto-save it to `config.xml`:

-        cordova plugin add cordova-plugin-camera@^2.0.0 --save
+        cordova plugin add cordova-plugin-camera@^2.0.0 --nosave

 - Add `cordova-plugin-camera` with [semver](http://semver.org/) version ^2.0.0 and `npm install` it.
 It will be stored in the `node_modules` directory: